Art at SMAAA

 Our ceramic of Liverpool was created by Yr 2 and Yr 4.
 They had great fun and the creation is proudly displayed in our main foyer area.

-Once again our parents and children joined in The Big Draw in October 2015.
+Once again our parents and children joined in The Big Draw.
 We based our work on our class favourite books.

 We also had some super entries in our Autumn competition again this year.